Page in progress.

 About

-As an Emeritus Scientist for the Cary Institute, Rosi has advanced our understanding of how land use, urbanization, and climate change shape freshwater ecosystems, with projects exploring environmental contaminants such as pharmaceutical and personal care products, aging wastewater infrastructure, environmental implications of agricultural GMOs, and the effects of dams.
+Dr. Emma Rosi is a leader in the field of freshwater science.
+Her research has advanced our understanding of how land use, urbanization, and climate change shape freshwater ecosystems, with projects exploring environmental contaminants such as pharmaceutical and personal care products, aging wastewater infrastructure, environmental implications of agricultural GMOs, and the effects of dams.
+She is a Fellow of the Society for Freshwater Science and served on the US Environmental Protection Agency’s Science Advisory Board.
+Emma is now an emeritus scientist at Cary Institute, is pursuing art full time.

 About